smpita/configas/README.md

 ConfigAs::forgetFloats();
 ```

-You can forget all keys,
+You can forget all keys.

 ```php
 use Smpita\ConfigAs\ConfigAs;